Tarnów: The Jews of Tarnów

 During 1941, life for the Jews of Tarnów became increasingly precarious.
 The Germans imposed a large collective fine on the community.
 Jews were required to hand in their valuables.
 Roundups for labor became more frequent and killings became more commonplace and arbitrary.
 Deportations from Tarnów began in June 1942, when about 13,500 Jews were sent to the Belzec extermination camp.
 The first major act in the extermination of the Jews of Tarnów was the so-called "first operation" from 11–19 June 1942.
 The Germans gathered thousands of Jews in the Rynek (market place), and then they were tortured and killed.
 During this time period, on the streets of the town and in the Jewish cemetery, about 3,000 Jews were shot; in the woods of Zbylitowska Góra a few kilometers away from Tarnów a further 7,000 were murdered.
-According to a document from Michal Borawski born in 1926, featured at the entry of the Bimah as part of the panel offered by the Batorego Foundation, the street stairs ("małe schody" or little stairs) from the town-center to the Bernardynski street (where the Bernardine Monastery is located), had to be cleaned of the blood by the local fire brigade for three days.
+According to a document from Michal Borawski born in 1926, featured at the entry of the Bimah as part of the panel offered by the Batory Foundation, the street stairs ("małe schody" or little stairs) from the town-center to the Bernardynski street (where the Bernardine Monastery is located), had to be cleaned of the blood by the local fire brigade for three days.

 Poles gave shelter to several Jewish escapees from the ghetto, however, several Poles were eventually captured and murdered by the Germans for rescuing Jews.
 Many Poles were imprisoned by the Germans in the local prison for rescuing and helping Jews and then often deported to Auschwitz and other concentration camps, in which some died, while some fortunately survived until the end of the war.